takezoe/tranquil/README.md

 This is a experiment of type-safe SQL builder for Scala.

-At first, ready table definitions like this:
+At first, ready table definitions like following:

 ```scala
 case class User(userId: String, userName: String, companyId: Option[Int])